 Winter travel raises more fears of viral spread

-Tens of millions of people are expected to travel to family gatherings or winter vacations over Christmas, despite pleas by public health experts who fear the result could be another surge in cases like the one that has swept the nation since Thanksgiving.
+Tens of millions of people are expected to travel to family gatherings or winter vacations over Christmas, despite pleas by public health experts who fear the result could be another surge in cases.

-AAA predicts that about 85 million Americans will travel between Dec.
+In the U.S., AAA predicts that about 85 million people will travel between Dec.
 23 and Jan.
 3, most of them by car.
-If true, that would be a drop of nearly one-third from a year ago, but still a massive migration taking place in the middle of a pandemic.
+If true, that would be a drop of nearly one-third from a year ago, but still a massive movement of people in the middle of a pandemic.

 Jordan Ford, 24, who was laid off as a guest-relations worker at Disneyland in March, said he plans to visit both his and his boyfriend’s families in Virginia and Arkansas over Christmas.